waterbear-cloud/paco/docs/start-managed-webapp-cicd.rst

       User APKAV........63ICK
       IdentityFile ~/.ssh/my_pubilc_key_rsa

-Or if they are using their default public key, they can use embed the AWS SSH key ID as the user in SSH Url:
+Or if they are using their default public key, they can embed the AWS SSH key ID as the user in SSH Url:

 .. code-block:: bash